 Aboriginal Art: Ethics and Provenance

-JGM Gallery works with Indigenous Australian artists and artworks from Aboriginal owned art centres and commits to ethical trade in Aboriginal art, supporting economic development in remote communities.
-JGM Gallery is a member of the Indigenous Art Code and the AAAA.
+JGM Gallery works with Indigenous Australian artists and deals with artworks from Aboriginal-owned Art Centres.
+The Gallery commits to ethical trade in Aboriginal Art, supporting economic development in remote communities.
+Director, Jennifer Guerrini Maraldi, has worked with Aboriginal Art Centres for more than 20 years.
+JGM Gallery is also a member of the Indigenous Art Code and the AAAA.

 JGM Gallery is a member of The Aboriginal Art Association of Australia, which serves and represents artists, individuals and organisations that produce, promote, protect or support Aboriginal art and the cultures that create and nurture that art.